thmsbfft/bash/smash-overlay/README.md

 ---

 Smashes a `png` overlay atop a set of images.
 Takes images in `/original` and applies `overlay.png`, then saves in `/composed`.
 Overlay and original images should be the same size.
+Requires `imagemagick`.

 Open `smash.command` to start.